Evgenia Obraztsova: Mariinsky ballet

 Evgenia Obraztsova graduated from the Vaganova Academy in 2002, having studied with Marina Vasilieva, before joining the Mariinsky company and rapidly proceeding through the ranks, protected and guided by a previous ballet star, the renowned Ninel Kurgapkina.
 Obraztsova soon learned by reading one of the theater brochures that she had been promoted from "Corps de ballet" to "Coryphée" (demi-soloist) - no one at the theater had informed her of her promotion.

 In 2003, Obraztsova became the youngest dancer in the history of the Mariinsky to interpret the role of Juliet and it became one of her favorite roles.

 During the 2005/2006 season, Obraztsova continued to advance, and was offered opportunities to dance in three ballets created for her.
-In November of 2005, Carla Fracci, director of the ballet of the Rome Opera, invited Obraztsova to perform in Prokofiev's Cinderella.
-In March of 2006, French choreographer Pierre Lacotte chose Obraztsova for the title role in his new version of the romantic ballet Ondine.
+In November 2005, Carla Fracci, director of the ballet of the Rome Opera, invited Obraztsova to perform in Prokofiev's Cinderella.
+In March 2006, French choreographer Pierre Lacotte chose Obraztsova for the title role in his new version of the romantic ballet Ondine.
 Obraztsova's performance as Ondine would win her the prestigious Golden Mask award.
 Two months later, Obraztsova would return to Rome to dance in Faust by Luciano Cannito.

 Inspired by artists such as Diana Vishneva, Ulyana Lopatkina, and Aurélie Dupont, Obrastzova was lauded for creating genuine interpretations, sensitive and intelligent for the key roles.
 She was particularly acclaimed for her work in Romeo and Juliet.